dtm2451/dittoSeq/README.md

 ![Overview](vignettes/dittoSeq.gif)

+## News: dittoSeq has been accepted into Bioconductor!

+- Version 1.0 will release with the next Bioconductor release cycle in April.
+- Changes have been made but there is still a bit more to do before release, thus I have maintained the 0.3 version throughout the submission process.
+- Changes in 0.3 -> 1.0:
+  - Helper function names changed from `get.X` and `is.X` to `getX` and `isX`
+  - bulk RNAseq data now utilized by conversion into the `SingleCellExperiment` data structure.
+  - Expression data access with Seurat & SCE native `assay` (and `slot`) instead of with `data.type` to provide full compatibility with all typical data of the objects.
+  - DEFAULT'ing removed.
+This was not congruent with best practices for packages.
+  - `object` input was made to come first in all visualization functions to align with other packages' norms & to allow for potential future S4 compatibility.

 ## Color Blindness Compatibility:

 The default colors of this package are meant to be color blind friendly.
 To make it so, I used the suggested colors from this source: [Wong B, "Points of view: Color blindness."
 Nature Methods, 2011](https://www.nature.com/articles/nmeth.1618) and adapted them slightly by appending darker and lighter versions to create a 24 color vector.
 All plotting functions use these colors, stored in `dittoColors()`, by default.
 Also included is a Simulate() function that allows you to see what your function might look like to a colorblind individual.
 For more info on that, see the [Color blindness Friendliness section below](#color-blindness-friendliness)